 Anna Lapwood is a trailblazing musician.
-As a broadcaster she is regular contributor to BBC Radio 3 and hosts a live, weekly classical music show on BBC Radio Cambridgeshire.
-This year she makes her TV presenting debut, hosting BBC Four's coverage of BBC Young Musician 2020.
+As a broadcaster she is a regular contributor to BBC Radio 3 and, until July, hosted a live, weekly classical music show on BBC Radio Cambridgeshire.
+This year she made her TV presenting debut, hosting BBC Four's coverage of BBC Young Musician 2020.
 Alongside her work as a conductor, Director of Music and public speaker, she performs an extensive number of organ recitals on some of the greatest instruments across Europe each season.

 Appointed Director of Music at Pembroke College at Cambridge University in 2016 aged just 21, she conducts the Pembroke College Chapel Choir.
 Their first recording will be released on Signum Records in 2020.
 Anna’s passion to support girls and women in music shines through every aspect of her work, especially at Pembroke.
 In 2018 she established the Pembroke College Girls’ Choir for girls aged 11 to 18 to inspire them to explore Church music, and runs the annual Cambridge Organ Experience for Girls.
 Her non-stop Bach-a-thon performance of the complete works of J.S.
 Bach had an all-female team of organists in its second year and is now an annual fixture in the Pembroke calendar.
 Multiple other initiatives for musicians of all ages and gender include the introduction of a choir designed to teach sight-reading skills to singers, open to all.
 In January 2020, Anna was appointed a Bye-Fellow at Pembroke College.